August Update: Valuation Interest Rate Changes for Life and Annuities

 Valuation rates for “Jumbo” contracts (i.e., those with an initial deposit $250 M or greater) will vary by day of issue, and are available via the NAIC website here.

-The Five-Year CMT rate as of
+The Five-Year CMT rate as

 All of this means that companies which have language in annuity contracts with an affected/upcoming reset should be prepared for possible major contract impact/implications.